 About Us

-Science for the Public is a grassroots nonprofit organization.
-Our mission is to improve public understanding of, and appreciation for, science.
-Modern democratic society depends on an informed public in a global community.
-And because of the prominent role of science in modern culture, an informed public requires an understanding of basic scientific concepts, new developments in science, and issues related to science.
+- Science for the Public is a grassroots nonprofit organization committed to improving public understanding of important scientific concepts, developments, and issues.
 We provide the best information we can obtain with the help of outstanding scientists who are committed to informing the public.
-We do this through our programs and supplementary resources on our Website.
+We do this through our programs and supplementary resources on our website.

 Director: Yvonne Stapp